BPower0036/Turabian-9th/README.md

 ***
 ### *Note*
-*This repositorie is only useable for the Dutch language, unless you change things yourself.*
+*This repositorie is only useable for the Dutch language, unless you change every translation I made in the `.csl` file yourself.*